 You must use your best sense of judgment to decide which reasons explain the event.

 4. Consider the costs of assuming and not assuming malice

 When you find your mind assuming bad intentions consider both sides of the coin.
 Ask yourself:

 - What if I assume bad intentions and my assumption is wrong?

 - What if I assume good intentions and the reason was malice?

 Evaluate the cost of your assumption and proceed accordingly.

 Cost of the wrong assumption being too high:

 For example, if you notice your company accounts showing repeated losses, you must validate the most likely causes first.
-But you cannot reject possible cases of employee fraud.
+You cannot reject possible cases of employee fraud assuming good intentions.
 The cost of the wrong assumption is too high to ignore.